wolkenheim/json-serializer/README.md

 data.
 There could be an ArrayNormalizer and so on.
 In this project there should be only the ObjectNormalizer.
 All other input data cannot be processed and will throw a TypeNotObjectException.
 In general the Serializer class needs to pick a normalization strategy according to the type of the input data.
 There will be only objects, so that is easy.
+The object normalizer will transform the object to an array for now using type casting: `return (array) $data`

 Let´s run the class: `vendor/bin/phpunit ./tests/Unit/JsonSerializer/JsonSerializerTest.php`